danilocgsilva/awsebdirect/README.md

 ```
 python3 ebd.py count
 ```
-Them will count the available environments (still not working)
+Them will count the available environments, showing the count in each region.

 ```
 python3 ebd.py count_apps